fatherjim-tech/fatherjim.tech/content/articles/jitsi-server-setup/jitsi-server-setup.md

 ---

-# Step 1 - Choose a Server Rental Provider
+# Step 1 - Choose a Server Provider

 There are several providers of virtual private servers (VPS's) online.
 Below are some of the more popular choices.